BrutPitt/imGuIZMO.quat/readme.md

 ### Building Example

-The example shown in the screenshot is provided.
+The source code example shown in the animated gif screenshot, is provided.

 In  example I use **GLFW** or **SDL2** (via `#define GLAPP_USE_SDL`) with **OpenGL**, but it is simple to change if you use Vulkan/DirectX/etc, other frameworks (like GLUT) or native OS access.